 - 28 Federal Elements.
-The Federal Elements of the Comprehensive Plan for the National Capital are - 29 initiated by NCPC and provide a policy framework for the federal government to manage its operations in - the National Capital Region.
-A Transportation Element is included to guide the federal government - towards achieving its goal of "developing and maintaining a multi-modal regional transportation system that meets the travel needs of residents, workers, and visitors, while improving regional mobility and air - 32 that meets the travel needs of residents, workers, and visitors, while improving regional mobility and a 33 quality through expanded transportation alternatives and transit-oriented development" (NCPC 2004). - The Transportation Element of the plan states that as the largest employer in the region, the federal - 35 government, recognizes that it is in a unique position of being able to expand the transit system, while also recognizes that effective transportation solutions are critical to its interest, since roads and transit
+The Federal Elements of the Comprehensive Plan for the National Capital are - 29 initiated by NCPC and provide a policy framework for the federal government to manage its operations in - 30 the National Capital Region.
+A Transportation Element is included to guide the federal government - towards achieving its goal of "developing and maintaining a multi-modal regional transportation system - that meets the travel needs of residents, workers, and visitors, while improving regional mobility and air quality through expanded transportation alternatives and transit-oriented development" (NCPC 2004). - The Transportation Element of the plan states that as the largest employer in the region, the federal - 35 government, recognizes that it is in a unique position of being able to expand the transit system, while - 36 simultaneously using transportation demand management to mitigate crowding and peak hour volumes.
+It - 37 also recognizes that effective transportation solutions are critical to its interest, since roads and transit - 38 systems in the region are already operating at capacity or overcapacity and this has a negative impact on - 39 the productivity of the federal workforce.
+Policies in the Transportation Element of the Federal Elements 40 include: - Commuter Rail, Rail Transit, and Bus Transit A stronger focus on transit will be necessary to address transportation demands. - Parking To maximize carpooling and mass transit use to federal workplaces, only provide parking for single occupancy vehicles to those who have no choice but to drive alone and base parking ratios on urban character and proximity to Metrorail stations.